 Natural Gas Benefits and Considerations

-In 2010, the United States imported about 49% of the petroleum it consumed—two-thirds of which is used to fuel vehicles in the form of gasoline and diesel.
+In 2011, the United States imported about 45% of the petroleum it consumed, and transportation accounted for more than 70% of total U.S. petroleum consumption.
 With much of the world's petroleum reserves located in politically volatile countries, the United States is vulnerable to supply disruptions.
 However, because U.S. natural gas reserves are abundant, this alternative fuel can be domestically produced and used to offset the petroleum currently being imported for transportation use.

 Natural gas vehicles (NGVs) are similar to gasoline or diesel vehicles with regard to power, acceleration, and cruising speed.
 The driving range of NGVs is generally less than that of comparable gasoline and diesel vehicles because, with natural gas, less overall energy content can be stored in the same size tank as the more energy-dense gasoline or diesel fuels.
 Extra natural gas storage tanks or the use of LNG can help increase range for larger vehicles.